romanz/amodem/doc/DESIGN.md

 	$ trezor-agent -c user@fqdn.com

 The `trezor-agent` will take the `user`@`fqdn.com`; canonicalise it (e.g. to add the ssh default port number if none was specified) and then apply some simple hashing (See [SLIP-0013 : Authentication using deterministic hierarchy][2]).
-The resulting 128bit hash is then used to construct a lead `HD node' that contains an extened public private *child* key.
+The resulting 128bit hash is then used to construct a lead 'HD node' that contains an extened public private *child* key.

 This way they keypair is specific to the server/hostname/port and protocol combination used.
 And it is this private key that is used to sign the nonce passed by the SSH server (as opposed to the master key).